How to Optimize Your Site’s Performance

 Show only a few posts on your home page.
 This method will optimize your site’s performance.
 At HowCreateIt.com, I only show fewer than ten articles.
 Don’t forget to appear just summarize the article.

-Currently WordPress is the largest CMS used to build websites.
+Currently, WordPress is the largest CMS used to build websites.
 Many conveniences that are obtained when using WordPress.
 I use it because it’s easy to understand and highly customizable.
 That’s the seven ways to optimize your site’s performance that I can present.
-If you have other methods, please share in the comments column.
+If you have other methods, please share it in the comments column.
 Thank you for your visit, I hope you can benefit from this article.